Doctor of Philosophy in Atmospheric Science

 Submit your graduate application online.
 For questions, contact:

 Upon a student's admission to the department, the Graduate Studies Committee (GSC) will appoint an advisor.
 Early in the first semester (preferably in the first week of classes), the student should meet with this advisor to outline a tentative program of coursework for the degree.
-Such programs should be solidified by the time of enrollment for the second semester and submitted to the GSC for approval.
-The student and advisor then continue to discuss and update programs each semester, bearing in mind that any substantive changes must be approved by the GSC.
+Such programs should be solidified by the time of enrollment for the second semester.
+The student and advisor then continue to discuss and update programs each semester.

 ATMO 710 | Atmospheric Dynamics | 3 |